nus-cs2103/hubatch/README.md

 All log entries for this program is stored in `log.log` on the root directory (i.e. where `main.py` resides)

+### Getting the team ID for `mass-add`

+You need to call the API to get the integer team ID for `mass-add` using `-t` option.

+Use the following command on a `bash` shell to get the integer ID:
+`curl -H "Authorization: token <put your token here>" https://api.github.com/orgs/<org-name-here>/teams`

+This returns a JSON string from which you can retrieve the team ID.

 ## Legal Notice

 GitHub is a trademark of GitHub Inc. All other trademarks and servicemarks are the property of their respective owners/holders.